The Spectacular Beauty of Colorado's Lake Hikes

 Beginning from the South Mineral Campground (near Silverton, which is on the Million Dollar Highway), this hike will bag you three lake views one one arduous, albeit stunning, trek.

-Noah Lang showcases spectacular photography and more about Ice Lake Trail.
+Noah Lang showcases spectacular photography and more about Ice Lake Trail, as well as shares his thoughts on nearby Columbine Lake Trail.

 Blue Lakes in Mount Sneffels Wilderness | 11,750’